 Tie It Down

 Even the heaviest and sturdiest objects run the risk of tipping over and flying out of the trailer if not secured properly.
 The damage from a situation like this can be even more dire.
 Make sure the items are safely and securely tied directly to the trailer and are not going to move.

 Properly securing LTL packaging falls on both the shipper and driver.
 Even if you think someone else has already done it, make sure to check that everything is properly packaged and secured before the cargo starts its journey.
 It never hurts to have a few sets of eyes, and hands, to check that everything is good to go.

 There are a few commandments both shippers and drivers should live by to remain accountable and safe.

 Secure the Cargo to the Trailer or Truck Bed

 It truly cannot be said enough—secure the load to the trailer or truck bed.
 It's one of the most basic things you can do as a truck driver, but also one of the most important.
 This will ensure that if anything goes wrong on the road, the cargo will remain safe and secure.

 Sudden swerves or stops can make the cargo shift and get damaged, or even fly off, if not secure.
 As experienced drivers know, you can’t predict what’s going to happen on the road.
 Driving as safely as possible includes securing cargo.

 Open Road Drivers are Experienced with LTL Shipping

-Open Road drivers are drivers you can trust with all the equipment and expertise to secure your shipment and deliver it to its final destination in the same shape it was when they picked it up.
+Open Road hotshots are drivers you can trust with all the equipment and expertise to secure your shipment and deliver it to its final destination in the same shape it was when they picked it up.